MayteSteeghs/strongman-webscraper/README.md

 # Strongman Webscraper
-The Strongman Webscraper is a simple Python interface to scrape data from strongman competition from the archives and prepare them in a Pandas dataframe for analysis..
+The Strongman Webscraper is a simple Python interface to scrape data from strongman competition from the archives and prepare them in a Pandas dataframe for analysis.
 This scrapes all competition data with the minimum granularity being on competitor level.
 The website's html is quite inelegant and consequently the webscraper is riddled with edge cases and switch cases.

 ## Installation Instructions
 Clone the repository